kywang95/D-HFJSP/README.md

 		* Output: 'final_best_value' (MTAT of the best solution), 'final_best_solution' (the best-so-far solution), 'cost' (MTAT of all the local optima), 'solution' (all the local optima)
 		* 'dis_opt' (the distance from the local optima to the global optima), 'dif_opt' (the difference in MTAT of the local optima and the global optima), 'fdc' (fdc value), 'trend' (the descending curve)
 		* The functions **input_block**, **COST**, **ite_ls_operator** are sourced.
-	* **Graph3D.m**: Get the nodes and links of LON from all the independent runs.
-Input: 'cost' (MTAT of the local optima) and 'solution' (the local search optima); Output: 'nodes' and 'links' of LON.

 	* **input_block.m**: Generate the block of each specimen based on the capability of machines.
 Input: the 'data' structure; Output: the 'data' structure with block permutation in 3rd row of data.Specimen. * The function **maxgcd** is sourced.
 	* **intial_order_RAER.m**: Generate a set of diverse solutions based on the input permutation.
 Input: 'seed_solution' (the seed solution of diversification generator), 'upper_bound' (the upper bound of diversification generator); Output: 'ini_order' (a collection of random solutions for NEH heuristic).
 	* **NEH.m**: NEH heuristic algorithm for diversification generation method.
 Input: 'data' (the data structure); Output: 'cost' (the MTAT of the proposed solution), 'tran_solution' (the solution generated with NEH).
 The function **COST** is sourced.